pbersiczuehlke/azure-petstore/workshop/01_run_locally/SOL.md

 # Running the Petstore locally (Optional)

-## Prerequisites
-The application is packaged as a set of Docker containers.
-To build and run the application we need to have `docker` installed on the workstation.
-There is no Docker on the provided VMs.
-Therefore, to follow this guide you need to have `docker` installed on your machine.
-If Docker is not already installed, you may skip this task.

 ## Building the images
 The Petstore runs in a microservices architecture with 4 microservices: 1 frontend, and 3 background services.